mrhigham/minimal-mistakes/_pages/principles/digital-labels/index.md

 ### 3. Front-load content

 Get to the point.
 Skip introductions and bring the conclusion to the fore.
-Visitors typically skim-read so offer the main point first before ] referencing or offering secondary, deeper story, if at all.
+Visitors typically skim-read so place core ‘object label’ information (eg, descriptor, maker, materials) on or near the surface along with a key idea.
+If secondary, deeper content is also offered, make it available *following* this primary layer.

 ### 4. Word count